Home Therapy Fee calculator

 What therapists actually charge in 2026.

-Setting Typical session rate Notes
+Setting Session rate

 The number is one input.
 The playbook turns it into bookings.